xBlaz3kx/xblaz3kx/README.md

 ### About me

 I'm a backend/DevOps software engineer with project management skills.
-Focusing on designing and implementing simple, scalable and maintainable solutions with great user and developer experience with best practices in mind.
+Focusing on designing and implementing simple, scalable, maintainable, best practice solutions with great user and developer experience in mind.

 ### Languages